RainbowFox101/TEMPLATE-webapp/README.md

 ### Final Product (50 points / 32%)

 I will be grading the final product according to the included rubric.
 If nothing else, your code should at least tell me what it's *supposed* to do.

+## Your README file

+Thank you for reading all of this.
+Now that you have your own project on GitHub, you need to replace all of this file with your own information.
+Use the following template:

+# Put your App Name Here!

+## Description
+Describe your app here.

+## Release Notes

+### Version 1.0
+This is our initial release.
+We hope you enjoy it!

+#### Bug fixes
+ - Fixed thing
+ - Fixed other thing

+#### Changes
+ - Added thing
+ - Added other cool thing
+ - Removed thing